sqm-autorate/sqm-autorate/README.md

 because there is no such thing as negative delay on a network.

 If there is high bandwidth utilisation (aka. load), with low delay, then the CAKE speed is adjusted up.
-If there is low load and high delay, then the CAKE speed is adjusted down.
+If there is a high delay, then the CAKE speed is adjusted down.
-And all this is done separately for upload and download speeds, twice each second.
+And all this is done separately for upload and download speeds, twice each second (by default).

 There's much more going on, please ask in the discussions, though we suggest to first have a look at the rest of this document and then at the code.